-Associated with water and the colour red and symbolic of love and romance, relationships, emotions and psychic and spiritual connection.
+The Cups – Associated with water and the colour red and symbolic of love and romance, relationships, emotions and psychic and spiritual connection.

-Associated with fire and the colour yellow and symbolic of creativity, passion, energy and career.
+The Wands – Associated with fire and the colour yellow and symbolic of creativity, passion, energy and career.

-Associated with air and the colour indigo and symbolic of challenge, struggle, internal battle, action and change.
+The Swords – Associated with air and the colour indigo and symbolic of challenge, struggle, internal battle, action and change.

-Associated with earth and the colour green and symbolic of health, wealth, material gain and the realisation of ideas.
+The Pentacles – Associated with earth and the colour green and symbolic of health, wealth, material gain and the realisation of ideas.

 The tarot is widely used, all over the world, by psychics and mediums that use the cards to help them to tune into a client’s energy and spiritual connection when giving psychic and spiritual readings.
 Many people with an interest in esoteric matters also learn to interpret the tarot for their own personal and spiritual development.
-If you are interested in psychic awareness there are many books, workshops and courses available to help you learn the basics and advanced principles of understanding tarot cards.
+If you are interested in psychic awareness there are many books, workshops and courses available to help you learn the basics and advanced principles of understanding the tarot.

 Choose a tarot deck that resonates with you and empower yourself by developing your spiritual connection.
 The more you study the tarot cards the easier it will be to interpret the messages of insight and guidance from the images.

-This article should have provided you of a basic understanding of understanding tarot cards.
 For a Greater understanding have a Tarot Reading with one of our experienced readers.